 This is the English version of an article by my husband Manoocher (photos) and me published in the Spring Edition 2019 of the National Geographic Traveler Magazine Italy.
 Between low dry-stone walls, among the majestically twisted centenarian and even millenarian trees of the all-surrounding olive groves, we are meandering along the bent roads from the Apulian...
 Continue Reading →

 I did it: I started a Youtube channel for historic cuisine.
-In the following weeks I will upload more videos featuring a selection of ancient recipes ranging from Mesopotamian to the Middle Ages.
-For the beginning, though, I chose an Ancient Roman dish: stuffed dormice.
-My aim is to present historic recipes in a manner...
+In the following weeks I will upload more videos featuring a selection of ancient recipes ranging from Mesopotamia to the Middle Ages.
+My idea is to present historic recipes in a way that they can be reproduced at home, in normal household kitchens with...
 Continue Reading →

 Our article (photos by Manoocher & text by Ursula) about the great culinary traditions of the Valle d'Itria has just been published in the Spring Edition 2019 of the National Geographic Traveler Magazine Italy (in Italian).
 In edicola: Il nostro articolo sulle grandi tradizioni culinarie della Valle d'Itria è stato pubblicato nella rivista National Geographic Traveler (Primavera...
 Continue Reading →

 I just joined the @vawaa_ family!
 VAWAA (Vacation With An Artist) offers mini apprenticeships with master artists and craftspeople all over the world.
 You can now book a VAWAA workshop with me and learn about historic cooking for four days.
 Find out more at https://vawaa.com/artists/ursula-historic-cooking-italy/.
 Look out for the winter solstice special!